wp-plugins/blip-slideshow/readme.txt

 1. Download Blip
 1. Unzip and upload the resulting folder to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. *(Optional)* Enable caching in the 'Settings' menu in WordPress under "Blip Slideshow"
 1. Place the [slideshow] shortcode in your posts and/or pages

 **Detailed examples for use can be found at [The Blip homepage](http://www.jasonhendriks.com/programmer/blip-slideshow/)**